razman786/blimpy/README.md

 ## [Dependency Installation](#dep-install)

 ### System Dependencies
 The installation can fail if a system dependency is not installed.
 Please refer to the [dependencies.txt](./dependencies.txt) file for a list of system dependencies.
+If not using Debian/Ubuntu please refer to your distributions install instructions.

 #### Debian/Ubuntu
 For Debian/Ubuntu systems, make sure that `curl` is installed and you have `sudo` access.
 Install the required system dependencies with the following command: